 - B600: Indiana University fund

-The acknowledgement may read “The 800 MHz NMR spectrometer used in this research was generously supported by a grant from the Lilly Endowment” or “The NMR instrumentation of the Indiana University NMR facility was supported by NSF grant CHE-1920026 and Indiana University funds“.
+The acknowledgement may read “The 800 MHz NMR spectrometer used in this research was generously supported by a grant from the Lilly Endowment” or “The 500 MHz NMR spectrometer of the Indiana University NMR facility was supported by NSF grant CHE-1920026 and the Prodigy probe was purchased in part with support from the Indiana Clinical and Translational Sciences Institute funded, in part by NIH Award TL1TR002531“.

 We ask that we are notified of any papers published using data obtained from one of our instruments for inclusion in status reports to granting agencies and in generating future proposals.